Asiatic Lion Reintroduction Project: History

 The distribution of Asiatic lion, once found widely in West and South Asia, dwindled to a single population in the Gir Forest National Park and Wildlife Sanctuary in India.
 The population at Gir declined to 18 individuals in 1893 but increased due to protection and conservation efforts to 284 in 1994.
 The Gir Wildlife Sanctuary is now highly overpopulated with lions, the 2015 census showed the strength to be 523 lions.
 There are numerous deaths in the population annually because of increasing competition between human and animal overcrowding.
 Asiatic lion prides require large territories but there is limited space at Gir wildlife sanctuary, which is boxed in on all sides by heavy human habitation.
 Gir lions have started moving outwards from the sanctuary and establishing homes outside the protected areas.
 The lions are now spread over 16000 km2 in the vicinity of 1050 villages in four contiguous districts - Amreli, Gir Somnath, Bhavnagar and Junagadh.

 Sheopur Introduction of 1904

-The Maharaja of Gwalior, on being encouraged by Lord Curzon in 1904, imported cubs of African lions and attempted to introduce them in the wild in the forests near Sheopur.
+The Maharaja of Gwalior, on being encouraged by Lord Curzon in 1904, imported cubs of African lions and attempted to introduce them into the wild in the forests near Sheopur.
 The introduced lions took to raiding livestock and some even turned to man-eating, subsequent to which they were all eventually tracked down and shot.